Last updated on January 12th, 2021 at 05:03 pm

 What if I don’t think it is safe for my children to visit their other parent?

 If someone in one household is showing signs of the virus, you will need to discuss this with the other parent and, whilst of course it may prove difficult, arrangements will need to be made.
 The children should stay in the household where there are no signs until the other household is clear.
-The current recommended self-isolation period if you have any of the symptoms of coronavirus is seven days.
-Anyone who lives with a person who has the symptoms of coronavirus must self-isolate for 14 days from the first day they showed the symptoms.
+The current recommended self-isolation period if you have any of the symptoms of coronavirus is 10 days.
+Anyone who lives with a person who has the symptoms of coronavirus must self-isolate for 10 days from the first day they showed the symptoms.
 You can find out more about self-isolation and get advice from the government here.

 What sort of arrangements can we make for our children during coronavirus?

-In all cases of separation divorce, children’s welfare is paramount, and contact with both parents is known to be hugely beneficial to children.
+In all cases of separation or divorce, children’s welfare is paramount, and contact with both parents is known to be hugely beneficial to children.

 You may already have arrangements in place, perhaps within a parenting plan, written agreement or court order to share the care of your children, such as:

-- Who has day to day care
+- Who has day-to-day care

 - When your children stay with their other parent and for how long